Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 What do I do if Realtek has a driver problem?

-Realtek has a driver problem message usually appears if your drivers are corrupted, and the simplest way to deal with that is by using the DriverFix software.
+Realtek has a driver problem message usually appears if your drivers are corrupted.
+The simplest way to deal with that is by installing their latest versions.
+You can do so manually by following the above steps.

-The software is simple to use, and it will scan your computer and list all the drivers that are out of date.
-Now you just need to select the drivers that you want to update, and the software will do the rest.
+Alternatively, we recommend using an all-in-one tool that will scan your computer and list all the drivers that are out of date.
+With a few clicks, you can select the drivers you want to update and the software will do the rest.

 - Press Windows Key + X and choose Device Manager.